Financial-Times/origami-website/_tutorials/build-service.md

 There are a few more aspects to the development of a product with Origami components that are important for compatibility and consistency, and we encourage you to read more about them:

-- Origami components have been developed to provide a 'core' experience for older browsers, and an 'enhanced' experience for newer ones, and we check for this using a ['cuts the mustard'](/#TODO) test, which can determine which experience to serve to which browser.
+- Origami components have been developed to provide a 'core' experience for older browsers, and an 'enhanced' experience for newer ones, and we check for this using a ['cuts the mustard'](/documentation/components/compatibility/#cuts-the-mustard) test, which can determine which experience to serve to which browser.
-- Another service we provide is the [Polyfill Service](/#TODO), which makes newer APIs available to older browsers, allowing us to write code to modern standards.
+- Another service we provide is the <a href="https://polyfill.io" class="o-typography-link--external" target="\_blank" rel="noopener">Polyfill Service</a>, which makes newer APIs available to older browsers, allowing us to write code to modern standards.
-- [Component versioning](/#TODO) is also important when building and maintaining products that use Origami components.
+- [Component versioning](/documentation/components/versioning/) is also important when building and maintaining products that use Origami components.